-Sylvan Altieri currently serves as Inspector of the Sixth District Substation.
-The Sixth District covers portions of the Northeast (east of the Anacostia River) and Southeast quadrants of the city.
+Sylvan Altieri currently serves as inspector of the Fifth District. which covers portions of the Northeast quadrant of the city.

 Inspector Altieri has received several awards and accolades from the Metropolitan Police Department, including two Achievement Medals; a Unit Citation; PSA Officer of the Year for the First District (2002); and IAB Employee of the Year (2012).
 He is an active member of both the American Civil Liberties Union (ACLU) and the Southern Poverty Law Center.
 He is a proud veteran of the US Army.